Accio 18th November!

 2. Rufus Sewell

-Known for his villainous movie roles such as his recent turn as Obergruppenführer Smith in The Man in the High Castle, Rufus Sewell has had an expansive and varied career, which couldn’t be hurt by playing Dumbledore.
-He’s a very capable actor, who’s more than up to the challenge.
+Why He'd Be The Perfect Dumbledore: Known for his villainous movie roles such as his recent turn as Obergruppenführer Smith in The Man in the High Castle, Rufus Sewell has had an expansive and varied career, which couldn’t be hurt by playing a young Dumbledore.

 3. Luke Evans